 Implications

 This study summarises the therapeutic interventions selected for different diagnostic presentations by chiropractors in Victoria, Australia and Ontario, Canada, and describes patient and provider characteristics that may be associated with intervention selection.
 Clinical practice guidelines for the treatment of musculoskeletal conditions commonly recommend the use of advice/education, exercise prescription, and joint manipulation/mobilisation [6, 20-22].
 While joint manipulation/mobilisation were commonly used in this study, provision of advice/education and exercises were less frequently reported and may indicate inconsistencies with clinical practice guideline recommendations that need to be further studied and addressed.
-Measurement of the use of advice/education and exercise prescription may have been affected by the data collection method (free-text entry) and future research in this area is warranted.
+Measurement of the use of advice/education and exercise prescription may have been affected by the data collection method (free-text entry).
+Future research in this area is warranted to understand how frequently chiropractors use advice/education and exercise prescription in clinical practice, assess alignment with current guideline recommendations, and understand why some chiropractors do not prescribe exercises or provide advice.
 Of note, the provision of advice/education and exercises was associated with the clinical experience of the provider, whereby those with less clinical experience were more likely to provide these interventions.
 The differences in intervention selection observed between more recent and more experienced clinicians may reflect changing education content for newer graduates and potential need for further implementation strategies to promote the uptake of clinical guidelines with more experienced chiropractors.
-The COAST and O-COAST data was collected between 2010-2015 and it is unknown whether greater alignment between guideline recommendations and intervention selection may have occurred since then.
+The COAST and O-COAST data were collected between 2010-2015 and it is unknown whether greater alignment between guideline recommendations and intervention selection (such as exercise prescription and advice) may have occurred since then.
 However, challenges related to the delivery of high-quality education/advice in clinical practice and the need for the development of tools or training continue to be identified [23] and it is likely that implementation challenges still remain in this area.

 This study identified differences in therapeutic intervention selection between chiropractors in Australia and Canada.
 These differences may be related to regional differences in culture, education, healthcare systems, or the different time-periods of data collection.
 However, it is possible that there are differences in clinical practice behaviour between geographic regions which should be considered in recommendations for future research to inform clinical practice.
 Findings suggest that several patient and provider characteristics were associated with the selection of therapeutic interventions.
 In particular, a number of patient characteristics (e.g., older age, one or more comorbidities) were associated with lower odds of receiving joint manipulation.
 While the reasons for chiropractors being less likely to perform manipulation when these characteristics are present are unknown, they may represent situations with a higher perceived risk or lower perceived benefit of performing joint manipulation.
 Further investigation into these patient characteristics may be warranted to assess the effectiveness and safety of performing joint manipulation (versus other types of interventions) in these patient groups.